csessig86/intro-to-d3-nicar-19/02-diving-into-d3/readme.md

 ### A blank SVG canvas

 We're now going to work in a new file, say `chart4.html`.
 You can initialize it just like before, with the basic HTML outline plus the D3 import.
+Then add a data array.

 Try appending an SVG into the body based on what we've previously learned.
 Then, check the inspector to make sure the tag is there.